 The Bravo Dome carbon dioxide gas field, located in Harding and Union Counties in northeast New Mexico, covers about 800,000 acres.
 It is estimated to contain more than 16 trillion cubic feet of carbon dioxide.
 The CO2 is used primarily for enhanced oil recovery.

 New Mexico Energy Production in Numbers:

-New Mexico has tremendous potential for renewable energy production, particularly solar and wind.
-Currently, there are 812 megawatts (MW) of wind and 319 MW of solar operating in New Mexico.
-Additional projects are forthcoming; 6 applications for solar power plants and 4 for wind farms were processed by the state in 2013.
+New Mexico has tremendous potential for renewable energy production.
+In 2014, renewable energy supplied 9.3% of the total electricity generated.
+Currently, there are 811.5 megawatts (MW) of wind and 254.5 MW of solar operating in New Mexico.
 New Mexico has an aggressive renewable portfolio standard that requires investor owned utilities to generate a portion of their energy from renewable sources; 15% by 2015 and 20% by 2020.
 The state offers tax incentives to encourage the development of renewable energy projects.